SGrondin/bottleneck/README.md

 To speed up compilation time during development, run `./scripts/build.sh dev` instead.
 Make sure to build and test without `dev` before submitting a PR.

 The tests must also pass in Clustering mode and using the ES5 bundle.
-You'll need a Redis server running on `127.0.0.1:6379`, then run `./scripts/build.sh && npm run test-all`.
+You'll need a Redis server running on `127.0.0.1:6379`, and to make sure that your env `REDIS_URL` is set, which can be done by running `source .env` then run `./scripts/build.sh && npm run test-all`.

 All contributions are appreciated and will be considered.